 Mosquitos in Standing Water

-To reduce the number of mosquitoes around your home, remember to dump and replace areas of standing water where larvae can grow, including kiddie pools and bird baths, very 2-3 days.
+As preventative to reduce the number of mosquitoes around your home, remember to dump and replace areas of standing water where larvae can grow, including kiddie pools and bird baths, every 2-3 days.
+Be aware of larger bodies of standing water and their potential for providing breeding grounds and consider methods of circulating these such as installing a small water pump.

 Know the Truth

-Incorporating home remedies along with pest control treatment is an important step in controlling bugs in your home.
-However, some suggestions we read on the internet not only aren't true, but may in fact bring negative results.
+Incorporating home remedies along with pest control treatment is an important step in controlling pests in your home.
+However, some suggestions we read on the internet not only aren't accurate, but may in fact bring negative results.
 Ever heard of hanging bags of water with pennies inside them around your home?
-Mythbusters tackled this 'home remedy' idea on one of their shows, the the effectiveness was debunked.
+Mythbusters tackled this 'home remedy' idea on one of their episodes, and the effectiveness was debunked.
 See the results HERE.
 Also, Snopes.com contains an article (read HERE) in which a researcher found that the bags of water actually served as an attractant.
 Rather than hanging bags around your home, do your best to keep screens and doors closed during warm summer days.
 If necessary, hang fly strips near areas of entry, above garbage cans, or by the window in the kitchen.
-But be sure not to hang the traps over food!
+But be sure not to hang the traps over food or prep surfaces!

 Prevent Spider Activity